Carnagion/dissertation/diss/diss.typ

         Results for benchmark problem instances introduced by #cite(<furini-improved-horizon>, form: "prose") solved by a branch-and-bound approach utilising various de-icing strategies
     ],
 ) <branch-bound-furini>

+#cite(<furini-improved-horizon>, form: "prose") instances are considerably easier to solve than those from London Heathrow.
+This is primarily due to the lack of CTOT slots as well as having relatively simple separation matrices where complete orders can be inferred between most aircraft.

 #let cplex-branch-bound-heathrow-small = results-table(
     group-headers: ([CPLEX model], [Branch-and-bound program]),